Last Updated on June 2, 2021 by Sophie

 There are a staggering almost 300 cultivars of Calathea, which in turn are spread across several dozen different species of this genus.
 Calatheas originate from the Americas and the genus Calathea is part of the family Marantaceae.

-What is the easiest Calathea?
+What is the easiest Calathea to care for?

 Of course, since there are so many different Calathea plants, each with their own unique features, different plants have different requirements.
 With this being said, some of the easiest Calatheas to care for include the Calathea ornata, the Calathea lancifolia (rattlesnake Calathea), and the Calathea roseopicta.